Sums of singular series with large sets and the tail of the distribution of primes: Introduction

 so that singular series for sets of size $k$ have value $1$ on average as their elements grow large.
 In \cite{MontgomerySoundararajanPrimesIntervals}, Montgomery and Soundararajan computed second-order terms of this average in order to show that, assuming a version of the Hardy--Littlewood conjectures with a stronger error term, primes in somewhat longer intervals obey an appropriate Gaussian distribution.
 For both of these analyses, $k$ is fixed throughout.

 What about when $k$ is not fixed?
 Here we study sums of singular series for sets of size $k$ with elements in $[1,h]$, where $k\to \infty$ as $h \to \infty$.
-Put another way, we study the rate at which the average value of $\mathfrak S(\mcH)$ converges to $1$, in order to extend Gallagher's proof to larger $k$. \begin{theorem} Fix $\d > 0$, and let $h, k \in \N$ with $k = O((\log h)^{1-\d})$.
+Put another way, we study the rate at which the average value of $\mathfrak S(\mcH)$ converges to $1$, in order to extend Gallagher's proof to larger $k$. \begin{theorem} Fix $\d > \frac 12$, and let $h, k \in \N$ with $k = O((\log h)^{1-\d})$.
 Let $T_k(h)$ be given by

-Then there exists a $\beta > 0$, dependent only on $\d > 0$, with
+Then there exists a $\beta > 0$, dependent only on $\d > \frac 12$, with

-\end{theorem} In particular, Theorem \ref{thm:bigksums:extendinggallagher} states that \eqref{eq:bigksums:gallagheraverage} holds whenever $k = O((\log h)^{1-\d})$ for some $\d > 0$.
+\end{theorem} In particular, Theorem \ref{thm:bigksums:extendinggallagher} states that \eqref{eq:bigksums:gallagheraverage} holds whenever $k = O((\log h)^{1-\d})$ for some $\d > \frac 12$.
 One might expect the average value of $1$ to extend to still larger $k$; for example, it is reasonable to conjecture that \eqref{eq:bigksums:gallagheraverage} would hold whenever $k = O((\log h)^2)$.
 For arbitrarily large $k$, Theorem \ref{thm:bigk:sumboundallk} provides a bound on the average value of $k$-term singular series over sets with elements in $[1,h]$. \begin{theorem} Let $k, h \in \N$, with no conditions on their relative growth rates.
 Define $T_k(h)$ by \eqref{eq:bigksums:defofTkh}.
 Then

-\end{theorem} This average value is likely much weaker than the truth, but it has the advantage of bounding the average value only in terms of $k$.
+\end{theorem} This upper bound is likely much weaker than the truth, but it has the advantage of bounding the average value only in terms of $k$.
 Instead of taking $p \le k^3$, in our proof we can take $p \le k^{2 +\ep}$ for any $\ep > 0$, which has the effect of replacing the $3^k$ in the final bound with a $(2+\ep)^k$.
 However, the final bound is in any case $e^{O(k \log\log k)}$.
 Theorems \ref{thm:bigksums:extendinggallagher} and \ref{thm:bigk:sumboundallk} are proven in Section \ref{sec:bigksums:gallagher}.

 In the second half of this paper, we discuss one application of sums of singular series for sets of size $k$ when $k$ varies: namely, the tail of the distribution of primes.
 The \emph{maximum} number of primes in an interval of size $\l \log x$ is closely connected to the study of small gaps between primes, and has been studied in, among other places, \cite{GranvilleLumley}, \cite{MR3272929}, and \cite{MR3171761}.
 In \cite{GranvilleLumley}, Granville and Lumley conjecture that if $y \le \log x$ and $x,y \to \infty$, the lim sup of the number of primes in intervals $(x, x+y]$ is $\sim \frac{y}{\log y}$, and if $\log x \le y = o((\log x)^2)$, the lim sup should be given by $\frac{\log x}{\log\left(\frac{(\log x)^2}{y}\right)}$.
 They also formulate conjectures for larger intervals.